yashrathi-git/evem/README.md

 When it could be useful:

 - It could be useful to periodically check in, on your progress on something
-- For setting weekly and monthly goals and tracking progress.
+- For tracking weekly or monthly goals.
-- As reminder for certain events on **particular date or periodically**(like someone's birthday)
+- Or just as reminder for certain events on **particular date or periodically**(like someone's birthday)

 <!-- GETTING STARTED -->